Do you struggle with life and/or college stress?

 Cancellation/No Show Policy

 If you must reschedule or cancel an appointment, please call (619) 388-3055 to notify us at least 24 hours in advance to ensure this time slot may be available for someone in need.
-Students who fail to show up for two consecutively scheduled appointments may have to meet with a counselor on a drop-in basis.
+Students who fail to show up for two consecutively scheduled appointments may be referred to community resources.

 The Student Health Center strives to be a welcoming and inclusive space for LGBTQIAPK+ students, as well as helping to organize trainings for the entire campus.